 What openers does ratgdo work with?

-ratgdo is designed for LiftMaster and Chamberlain garage door openers that use Security+ 2.0 (the protocol myQ uses).
-It wires into the opener's Security+ 2.0 wall-control port and emulates a wall-button + status sensor.
-It does not work with older Security+ 1.0 openers, non-LiftMaster/Chamberlain brands, or any driveway gate operator that uses different signaling.
+ratgdo is designed for LiftMaster and Chamberlain garage door openers that use Security+ 2.0 (the protocol myQ uses), and it also supports older Security+ 1.0 openers, though owners report the 1.0 path is less consistent.
+It wires into the opener's wall-control port and emulates a wall-button plus status sensor.
+It does not work with Security+ 3.0 openers — those moved accessory communication to encrypted Bluetooth and left the wall-button wires power-only, which locks out every wired third-party controller.
+It also doesn't work with non-LiftMaster/Chamberlain brands or any driveway gate operator that uses different signaling.

 Does ratgdo require Home Assistant?